-Mouth and throat cancer are common diseases.
-During the consultation, the dentist checks the lymph nodes and lower jaw joints for any signs of cancer.
-Like every disease, early treatment can always make a difference.
 Remember that the mouth can show if the rest of the body is healthy or not.
-In addition, that dentist will always pay attention to the overall health of patients.
+In addition, that dentists will always pay attention to the overall health of patients.

 The American Dental Association (ADA) shared these personalized evidence-based recommendations worth sharing:

-- For those with increased risk of caries, consider fluoridated mouth rinse.
+- For those with an increased risk of caries, consider fluoridated mouth rinse.

 - For those patients who struggle to clean between their teeth, consider an interdental tool, such as dental floss and wood sticks.